Homemade Italian Meatballs

 Make It a Meal

-Whichever way you serve them, meatballs and marinara sauce make a great family-friendly meal with one or more easy sides:
+Whichever way you serve them, meatballs and marinara sauce make a great family-friendly meal.
+Serve with a veggie side, like ratatouille or Italian herb oven fries.
+Or, try these easy serving suggestions:

 A plateful of spaghetti and Italian meatballs with a side of roasted broccoli, topped with parmesan next to a fork.